yinaa/NetSim/README.txt

 Open a saved topology:
 ----------------------
-- On the menu: File -> Open, this will open the last saved topology
+- On the menu: File -> Open, this will open the last saved topology in two stages: 1st the elements and then...
+- Click on the canvas an the links will be loaded as well

 Start a New topology:
 ---------------------